scverse/anndata/docs/fileformat-prose.md

 {'encoding-type': 'string-array', 'encoding-version': '0.2.0'}
 ```

+### String array specifications (v0.2.0)

+* String arrays MUST be stored in arrays
+* The arrays's metadata MUST contain the encoding metadata `"encoding-type": "string-array"`, `"encoding-version": "0.2.0"`
+* In `zarr`, string arrays MUST be stored using `numcodecs`' `VLenUTF8` codec.
+* In `HDF5`, string arrays MUST be stored using the variable length string data type, with a utf-8 encoding.

 ## Nullable integers and booleans

 We support IO with Pandas nullable integer and boolean arrays.